Hidden Costs of Buying Your First Home

 Build a cost-tracking habit

-Keep a ledger of all spend associated with the home purchase.
+Keep a ledger of all expenses associated with the home purchase.
 This habit helps you identify trends, spot oversights, and stay within your overall budget.

 Final thoughts: making informed decisions about hidden costs